Make DIY Vintage Spindle American Flags for Decor!

 Heat your hot glue gun.
 Place the white ribbon on the edge of each flag.
 This adds a finished look.
 I wore silicone finger protectors.
 It prevents burns in case hot glue seeps out.

 Place your flag on the spindle and line up so that the edge of the flag is aligned.
-I let the top of the spindle show, giving the DIY vintage spindle American flags for decor, the appearance of having a finial.
+I let the top of the spindle show, giving the patriotic spindle flags for decor, the appearance of having a finial.
 Adding a line of hot glue to the spindle works best.
 Hold the flag to set.
-I also wore silicone finger protectors.
-It prevents burns in case hot glue seeps out.

 Step 5: Display Your Spindle Flag in Creative Ways for Independence Day